Sage-BR/Open-Source-Anticheat-V2/README.md

 # Find any bugs?
 Maybe a bypass?
 Feel free to report them here on the "Issues" tab above, thanks!

+# Pull Request
+If you decide you want to fix a error in the code, make the code cleaner, or fix a bug or bypass, I will be accepting them as long as you contact me about it first.

+You can contact me via discord: demonpvp#7922

 # Commands
 - /anticheat (displays command usages)
 - /anticheat alerts (displays player alerts and flags)